cran-task-views/WebTechnologies/WebTechnologies.md

   - For hierarchical plain-text structures:
     - `r pkg("jsonlite")`: `fromJSON()` converts JSON into a `list`.
     - `r pkg("XML")`: `parseXML()` converts XML into a `list`.
+  - For HTML, see the "Parsing Structured Web Data" section below.
   - For structures in the Spark ecosystem:
     - `r pkg("arrow")`: interacts with a variety of file types used with big data including parquet, feather, and arrow IPC streams.